 In this programme, you study half of your modules (60 credits) in German and half in History (60 credits)

-German: As well as continuing to develop your language skills, you also study special topics chosen from a wide range of courses in the fields of German literature, film and theatre, gender studies, history, society, politics, culture and linguistics.
-Details of the second year modules available in German can be found here:
+German: As well as continuing to develop your language skills with the language compulsory modules (depending on your level in German), you also study special topics chosen from a wide range of courses in the fields of German literature, film and theatre, gender studies, history, society, politics, culture and linguistics.

 Your year abroad in the third year is compulsory.
 Most of our students spend it at one of our many partner universities in Germany or Austria, although some prefer to teach or work in a German-speaking country.

-German: The fourth and final year of your degree consists of an advanced practical language element (oral work, translation both into and out of German and essay writing in German), together with a number of optional courses in German literature (both modern and medieval), history, society, politics, philosophy, linguistics and philology.
-Details of the final year modules available in German can be found here:
+German: The final year of your degree consists of a compulsory advanced practical language element (oral work, translation both into and out of German and essay writing in German).
+You will also take a number of optional courses in German literature (both modern and medieval), history, society, politics, philosophy, linguistics and philology.